Protecting the Vision (Nehemiah 4:1-23)

 Calvin Coolidge once said, “Press on.
 Nothing can take the place of persistence.
 Talent will not.
 Nothing is more common than unsuccessful men with talent.
 Genius will not.
 Unrewarded genius is almost a promise.
 Education will not.
 The world is full of educated derelicts.
 Persistence and determination are the overwhelming power.”

 Proverbs 29:25 says, “Fearing people is a dangerous trap, but to trust the LORD means safety.”
-There may be somebody here who know what could and should be.
+There may be somebody here who knows what could and should be.
 But you’ve let the opinions and attitudes and criticisms of others slow you down.
 You’ve let the vision die – in your family, in your finances, in your ministry.
 You’ve let others set the pace for your life rather than God.

-If that’s you, you’ve been sent here today so that you could hear these words: Don’t quit.
+If that’s you, you’ve been sent here today so that you can hear these words: Don’t quit.
 If God has birthed the vision in your heart, don’t let a little opposition stop you.
 Don’t settle for pleasing mortals when you could please God instead.
 Romans 8:31 says, “If God is for us, who can ever be against us?”

 I’d like to close today by praying for you.
 Some of you have been stung by criticism.
-You may be on the verge o f quitting on the vision.
+You may be on the verge of quitting on the vision.
 You may have already quit.
 You may be afraid to take the next step because you’re afraid of how others may criticize you.
 You don’t want to make yourself a target.

 There is nothing the devil would rather do than to stall you and stop you.
 But that doesn’t have to happen.